How to Peel and Cut Up a Butternut Squash

 Butternut Squash Favorites from Kalyn’s Kitchen:

-- Roasted Butternut Squash with Lemon, Thyme, and Parmesan
+- Parmesan Butternut Squash with Lemon and Thyme

-- Foil-wrapped Grilled (or Baked) Butternut Squash with Sage
+- Butternut Squash with Sage (Grilled or Baked)

-Instead of buying those past-their-prime butternut squash cubes in the store, use these tips for How to Peel and Cut Up a Butternut Squash.
+I๏ปฟnstead of buying those past-their-prime butternut squash cubes in the store, use these tips for How to Peel and Cut Butternut Squash.
 It's a bit of work, but the freshly cut butternut squash is so much better!

 Materials